Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Preliminaries

-Decentralized Stochastic Gradient Descent (D-SGD) \cite{lian2017can,koloskova20} is a popular fully decentralized algorithm for solving problems of the form (\ref{eq:obj}).
-As mentioned above, such algorithms operate on a graph topology represented by the matrix $W$.
-D-SGD requires that $W$ is a \emph{mixing} matrix.
+\textbf{Decentralized SGD.} Decentralized Stochastic Gradient Descent (D-SGD) \citep{lian2017can,koloskova20} is a popular fully decentralized algorithm for solving problems of the form (\ref{eq:obj}).
+As mentioned above, such algorithms operate on a graph topology represented by the matrix $W\in [0,1]^{n\times n}$.
+In particular, D-SGD requires that $W$ is a \emph{mixing} matrix, i.e. doubly stochastic: $W\1 = \1$ and $\1^\transpose W = \1^\transpose$. \looseness = -1